Suicide

 (For a contemporary expression of this Kantian view of suicide, see Velleman 1999.)

-The nineteenth and early twentieth centuries also brought several developments that, while not explicitly philosophical, have shaped philosophical thought about suicide.
+The nineteenth and early twentieth centuries brought several developments that, while not explicitly philosophical, have shaped philosophical thought about suicide.
 The first was the emergence, in novels by Rousseau, Goethe, and Flaubert, of a Romantic idealized ‘script’ for suicide, according to which suicide was the inevitable response of a misunderstood and anguished soul jilted by love or shunned by society (Lieberman 2003).
 The second was the emergence of psychiatry as an autonomous discipline, populated by experts asserting their ability to diagnose and treat melancholy, hysteria and other ailments sometimes thought responsible for suicide.
 Lastly, largely thanks to the work of sociologists such as Durkheim and Laplace, suicide was increasingly viewed as a social ill reflecting widespread alienation, anomie, and other attitudinal byproducts of modernity.
 In many European nations, the rise in suicide rates was thought to signal a cultural decline.
 These latter two developments made suicide prevention a bureaucratic and medical preoccupation, leading to a wave of institutionalization for suicidal persons.
 All three conspired to suggest that suicide is caused by impersonal social or psychological forces rather than by the agency of individuals.

 3. The Morality and Rationality of Suicide